 Many MAs expect to move to where they’re needed.
 If nurses and phlebotomists need help taking blood or conducting lab tests, you’ll be able to step in and assist them.

 If the medical billing and coding experts need help, you can go help them, too.
 If one of these roles really clicks with you, it’s even possible to seek a job in that particular field or gain specialized certification.

 Generally speaking, a medical assistant’s job duties come down to being a flexible member of a massive team.
 This role makes an enormous difference in how the overall team functions, so medical assistants should be detail-oriented and reliable team players who are always ready to step up.

 Career Prospects for Medical Assistants

 As we mentioned, one advantage of being a medical assistant is flexibility.
-If you’re broadly interested in working in the medical field but unsure of what roles you may enjoy, starting as a medical assistant makes a lot of sense.
+If you’re interested in working in the medical field but unsure about the roles you might enjoy most, starting as a medical assistant makes a lot of sense.

-After completing a training program most medical assistants seek certification by passing a registry/certification exam.
+After completing a training program, most medical assistants seek certification by passing a registry/certification exam.
 These exams are generally taken through the American Medical Technologists (AMT) or the American Association of Medical Assistants (AAMA).

-Starting a Medical Assistant Career
+Jumpstart Your Medical Assistant Career Today

 It’s hard to beat the excitement of this profession.
 If you’re in the New Jersey area and want to discover more about becoming an MA, discover how to choose and apply to the right medical assistant training program.